altmattr/2024-honours/eli/0304_existing_object_avoidance.md

-# Current ArduPilot Object Avoidance Background
+# Overview - Current ArduPilot Object Avoidance Background

-# Overview

 Currently Ardupilot offers several kinds of object avoidance for objects, ground, and ceilings.
 There is also avoidance of other Airborne Vehicles available (ADSB).
 All these methods require external hardware.